s-sabitova/ydb/ydb/docs/en/core/reference/ydb-cli/export-import/_includes/tools_dump.md

 `--scheme-only`: Dump only the details about the database schema objects, without dumping their data

+`--preserve-pool-kinds`: Preserve storage pool kind settings.
+If this option is enabled, storage pool kind will be saved to dump.
+In this case, if there will be no such storage pool kind in database on restore, error will occur.
+By default this option is disabled and any existing storage pool kind will be used on restore.

 `--consistency-level VAL`: The consistency level.
 Possible options:

 - `database`: A fully consistent dump, with one snapshot taken before starting dumping.
 Applied by default.